tymyrddin/webserver-mitigations/source/docs/nginx/Chroot-Nginx.md

 ## The automated way for Nginx

 For Nginx there is a script called [n2chroot](https://github.com/doublerebel/nginx-chroot/blob/master/install_files/n2chroot) to copy shared (libs) files to nginx chrooted jail server.
-This is tested on 64 bit Linux (Redhat and Friends only).
+This is tested on 64-bit Linux (Redhat and Friends only).
 It must be edited so that var BASE points to the chroot directory.